Landlords expected to act quickly after rent freeze ends

 This is after the Commerce Commission had to warn property investors they could be at risk of cartel-like behaviour after discussing raising rents, en masse, the day after the freeze ends.

-The Government announced a six-month freeze of rent increases on March 26, it was a measure put in place to protect tenants during the Covid-19 pandemic.
+The government announced a six-month freeze of rent increases on 26 March, it was a measure put in place to protect tenants during the Covid-19 pandemic.

 However, some tenants have been served early notices, in anticipation of the freeze ending.